vistec-AI/WSSET/README.md

 python train.py --dsname bbcsport --batchsize 32 --lr 1e-4 --epoch 1000  --loss triplet --treshold 5 --istransfer --loadmodel pretrained_bbcsport.h5
 ```
 You can set the flag to train in fine-tuning step by `--istransfer` and specify a directory of the pretrained model using `--loadmodel directory\model.h5`.
-We usually fine-tuning a model using `--loss ce` (crossentropy loss) and `--loss triplet` (semi-hard negative mining triplet loss), which require labels.
+We fine-tune a model using `--loss ce` (crossentropy loss) and `--loss triplet` (semi-hard negative mining triplet loss), which require labels.

 ## Cite and contact
 pattaramanee dot a underscore s19 at vistec dot ac dot th